diegoami/DA_Hellofresh/README.md

 It is assumed that compatible versions of Hadoop, Yarn and Spark have been installed locally on localhost.

-To set up the recipes in the HDFS file system execute these commands
+To set up the recipes-etl in the HDFS file system execute these commands

 ```bash
 mkdir -p ~/data/input